This section provides answers to frequently asked Multidev questions.

 Branch names can contain any ASCII letter and number (a through z, 0 through 9) and hyphen (dash).
 The branch name must start with a letter or number.
 Currently, the maximum length is 11 characters and environments cannot be created with the following reserved names:

-Yes, you can; your Git repository is not restricted.
+Yes.
+Your Git repository is not restricted.
 If you do not use Multidev, then the interface will not show the branches, allow creation of an environment for a branch, and so forth.

 There is no limit on the number of branches you can have in your Git repository.
 The limit on Multidev environments is 10 per site.